 Introduction

-In this step, you will connect to the PostgreSQL database and create the events table.
-This table will store event names and their corresponding timestamps with time zone information.
+In this step, you will connect to the PostgreSQL database and create a table to store event information.
+This table will use the TIMESTAMPTZ data type, which is essential for accurately storing timestamps from various time zones.

 sudo -u postgres psql